sumbach/modern-cljs/doc/tutorial-13.md

 It's now time to take Chas Emerick seriously, and try to use the [Valip][2] library on the client-side.

-# Cross the border
+# Crossing the border

-As you can read from the [readme][8] file of the Chas Cemerick's [Valip fork][2], he tried to make its code as portable as possibile between CLJ and CLJS and, as we learned at the beginning of this tutorial, most of the differences reside in the `valip.predicates` namespace which, as we said, originally required a lot of java packages.
+As you can see from the [readme][8] file of the Chas Emerick's [Valip fork][2], he tried to make its code as portable as possibile between CLJ and CLJS--as we learned at the beginning of this tutorial, most of the differences reside in the `valip.predicates` namespace, which originally required a lot of Java packages.

 You can find the portable predicates in the `valip.predicates` namespace we already used.
-The platform-specific predicates can be found in `valip.java.predicates` and `valip.js.predicates`.
+Platform-specific predicates can be found in `valip.java.predicates` and `valip.js.predicates`.

-## Hard time
+## Hard times

-It's now time to dedicate our attention to the client-side validation to verify that we can use the [valip fork][2] from Chas Emerick.
+It's now time to dedicate our attention to the client-side validation to verify that we can use Chas' [Valip fork][2].

-Before doing any code modification let's face one big problem: the so called [Feature Expression Problem][9].
+Before doing any code modification, let's examine one big problem: the so-called [Feature Expression Problem][9].

 > Writing programs that target Clojure and ClojureScript involves a lot of
 > copy and pasting.
 The usual approach is to copy the entire code of one